WHO WE ARE

 Cynthia DelBello

 Cynthia joined Arts & Sciences in 2018 as our Volunteer Coordinator and Admissions/Office Assistant.
 She brings over 20 years of Administrative work experience and 6 years of them in Management.
 She attended Marymount Manhattan College in New York City studying Communications and Media Arts.
 After a decade in Seattle, she moved to Santa Fe so their children could grow up closer to their Grandparents.
-She enjoys spending her free time exploring small towns, reliving her childhood playing with her kids and has a passion for cooking and gardening.
+She enjoys spending her free time exploring small towns and has a passion for cooking and gardening.
 Her daughters, Mia and Rosie, are students at Arts & Sciences. cynthia@santafeschool.org

 Daniel Lockley